go-echarts/go-echarts/docs/en-us/dive-into.md

 Since go-echarts renders the options to charts pure in go, there is no way to apply JS functions either on echarts options or echarts instance directly.
-So, we provide the ability to insert pure JS function strings and some useful functional wrapper api to help users do operations on echarts and echarts instance.
+Instead, we provide the ability to insert pure JS function string and some useful functional wrapper api to help users do operations on echarts and echarts instance.
 The type of those kind of `Function String` is `types.FuncStr`.